vikaskyadav/React-Sight/README.md

 ## Building Your Own Version
 If you'd like to build your own version of React Sight:

-1. Clone the repo and `npm install` dependancies
+1. Clone the repo and `npm install` dependencies

-2. Use `npm start` to generate the build
+2. Use `npm start` to generate the build.

 3. In Chrome, open the extensions tab and click 'Load Unpacked Extension'.
 Load the folder '~/ReactSight/chrome-ext'